pingcap/docs-cn/tools/lightning/checkpoints.md

 # The schema name (database name) to store the checkpoints
 schema = "tidb_lightning_checkpoint"

+# Where to store the checkpoints.
+#  - file:  store as a local file (requires v2.1.1 or later)
+#  - mysql: store into a remote MySQL-compatible database
+driver = "file"

-# The data source name (DSN) in the form of "USER:PASS@tcp(HOST:PORT)/".
+# The data source name (DSN) indicating the location of the checkpoint storage.
+#
+# For the "file" driver, the DSN is a path.
+If the path is not specified, Lightning would
+# default to "/tmp/CHECKPOINT_SCHEMA.pb".
+#
+# For the "mysql" driver, the DSN is a URL in the form of "USER:PASS@tcp(HOST:PORT)/".
-# If not specified, the TiDB server from the [tidb] section is used to
+# If the URL is not specified, the TiDB server from the [tidb] section is used to
 # store the checkpoints.
-You could also specify a different MySQL-compatible
+You should specify a different MySQL-compatible
 # database server to reduce the load of the target TiDB cluster.
-#dsn = "root@tcp(127.0.0.1:4000)/"
+#dsn = "/tmp/tidb_lightning_checkpoint.pb"

 # Whether to keep the checkpoints after all data are imported.
 If false, the
 # checkpoints are deleted.
 Keeping the checkpoints can aid debugging but